ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   available to the flow may be quite tight (even just a single packet or less).
-The increasingly rapid growth over time is motivated by the fact that in a high-speed WAN the increase in available bandwidth (and thus the estimated BDP) may require the flow to grow the volume of its inflight data by up to O(1,000,000) packets; even a high-speed WAN BDP like 10Gbps \* 100ms is around 83,000 packets (with a 1500-byte MTU).
+The increasingly rapid growth over time is motivated by the fact that in a high-speed WAN the increase in available bandwidth (and thus the estimated BDP) may require the flow to grow the volume of its in-flight data by up to O(1,000,000) packets; even a high-speed WAN BDP like 10Gbps \* 100ms is around 83,000 packets (with a 1500-byte MTU).
 The additive increase to BBR.inflight_longterm exponentially doubles each round trip;